bensheldon/island94.org/_posts/2025-07-16-customize-rails-i18n-key-suffixes-like-md-for-markdown.md

 It would be nice 💅 to have something like this:

-> Keys with a `_md` suffix can be authored in Markdown, and automatically converted to HTML and marked as HTML safe.
+> Keys with a `_md` suffix can be authored in Markdown and will be automatically converted to HTML and marked as HTML safe.

 Markdown is a lot less verbose than HTML and easier to write and eyeball.
 Let’s do it!